choux130/myblog/_posts/2017-02-01-kfoldcv-HRA-Data.md

 categories: [Project]
 tags: [R, Classification, k-fold CV]
 ---
-For the purpose of avoiding overfitting and incresing model stability, K-fold Cross Validation sampling method is applied before all the model fitting.
+For the purpose of avoiding overfitting and incresing model stability, K-fold Cross Validation sampling method should be applied before all the model fitting.
 There are two steps for the K-fold Cross Validation.
 First, decide the proportion for the train, validation and test set[^1].
 Second, decide the number of fold, K[^2].

 [^1]: In this project, I subjectively decide to set 70% for the train set; 20% for the validation and 10% for the test set.